This tutorial covers:

 Adding a Lambda integration

 A Lambda integration integrates an AWS Lambda function to an API Gateway method.
-You will use the process job Lambda function that you defined earlier as the handler for the Lambda integration.
+You will use the process job Lambda function defined earlier as the handler for the Lambda integration.

 // add this snippet below the existing code